 It was possible to lie in bed and watch the sunrise.
 The gentle glow of sunrise soon became a glare.
 Although it was then necessary to turn over to avoid the glare, it was possible to luxuriate in the radiant warmth.

 This morning was different.
-John turned over but before he could relax, he saw on the wall behind the bed he saw a very strange effect.
+John turned over but before he could relax, he saw on the wall behind the bed a very strange effect.

 John shook Ximene’s shoulder.’Ximene!
 Ximene!
 Look!
 On the wall.’